mathiasjepsen/PythonFinalProject/README.md

 6. Use the Spotify API to make a POST request with the song titles, hopefully creating a new playlist :P
 ## Specify if the song is given by a male or a female human speciment.
 ### Steps Required
-1.Give the song name and artist.
+1. Give the song name and artist.
-2.Find the lyrics using genious api.
+2. Find the lyrics using genius api.
-3.Compare the lyrics with the dictionary containing male/female words to find the "gender" 4.Save the song and its "gender" in a dictionary for optimization in case of a future search.
+3. Compare the lyrics with the dictionary containing male/female words to find the "gender"
+4. Save the song and its "gender" in a dictionary for optimization in case of a future search.